nathansmith117/AngelsTarget/README.md

-# Narcissist Cleansing
+# Angels Target
-A game where you free everyone from the curse of narcissists while committing arson.
+A game made with raylib where you are given a target to kill using arson.